Self Support and the Seventh Tradition

 Bill W. 1949

-While an A.A. group may contribute any amount, WAI follows the General Service Conference limit for individual contributions of up to five thousand dollars ($5,000.00) per year.
-Bequests in wills of up to ten thousand dollars ($10,000.00) are accepted on a one-time basis.
+An A.A. group may contribute any amount; for A.A. members, WAI follows the General Service Conference limit of five thousand dollars ($5,000.00) per year.
+Bequests in wills up to ten thousand dollars ($10,000) are accepted on a one-time basis.